Raku/doc/README.md

 execution path.

-**Note**: Please note that, due to changes in the parsing of Pod6, this will fail in versions of Perl 6 older than 2018.06.
+**Note**: Please note that, due to changes in the parsing of Pod6, this will fail in versions of Raku older than 2018.06.
 Please upgrade to that version, or install using `--force`.

 ## Use p6doc